“Tell me Dharma,” Draupadi asks again and again to the Kuru court, “who did you lose first, yourself or me?”

 In 1947 when freedom from British rule was near and certain for the subcontinent, the process of nation building was underway, led by those who sat at the upper tiers of the Congress party.
 More than 565 princely states, or what had always been princely states, that comprised the landmass that is now known as India, were brought to negotiations, and subsequently, accession.
 For Kashmir, lying at the northernmost tip of India, the issue never got resolved, even after seventy years of independence.

 Flanked by India, Pakistan and China on its borders, Kashmir is a land of breathtaking beauty and utmost political significance to all the three nations.
 Certain histories and facts say the following: at the time of independence, the state’s demography had a chiefly Muslim population with Hindu rulers, the Dogras.
 Each state in the subcontinent was given three options: (i) Accede to India, (ii) Accede to Pakistan, or (iii) Be an independent state.
-The Maharaja of Kashmir at that time signed standstill agreements with both India and Pakistan over the fate of Kashmir to buy time about what must be done.
+The Maharaja of Kashmir at that time signed standstill agreements with both India and Pakistan over the fate of Kashmir.

 But contrasting histories suggest that these ‘infiltrators’ were actually Pathani tribes who were quite willingly welcomed by the people of the territory whom they were supposedly out to terrorise.
 That much is not so hard to believe, for it is always the case that one man’s terrorist is another man’s freedom fighter.
 Contrary accounts also suggest that the population of Kashmir was anyway dissatisfied with the Maharaja of Kashmir and that by the time the Instrument of Accession had been signed, the Maharaja had been effectively overthrown by the people.
 What right then did the Maharaja have to give away Kashmir, when the legitimacy of his own rule was under contestation?